-- 1. Government Regulation (PP) Number 6/2013: in Chapter 5, cites that "Partnerships should improve the synergy among actors in milk processing industries"; - 2.
-Law (UU) Number 41/2014: in Article 31 stated that "Smallholders could build a business partnership in raising cattle based on a mutual agreement, strengthen each other, profitable, respect each other, responsible, interdependence and fairness";

-- 3. Government Regulation (PP) Number 9/2016: regarding incentive in the form of a tax allowance facility for business actors in infant food processing, fresh milk and cream milk processors industry and powder and sweetened condensed milk processors; - 4.
-Decree of Minister of Agriculture Number 13/2017: regarding livestock business partnerships, covering: types of business; business actors, pattern of business partnership; terms and conditions; guidance and monitoring; - 5.
-Decree of Minister of Agriculture No. 26/2017: regarding milk supply and distribution, covering: supply and distribution of Domestic Fresh Milk (DFM) partnerships guidance and monitoring.
-Supply refers to productivity, dairy cattle population, and milk quality.
+- Government Regulation (PP) Number 6/2013: in Chapter 5, cites that "Partnerships should improve the synergy among actors in milk processing industries": - Law (UU) Number 41/2014: in Article 31 states that "Smallholders could build a business partnership in raising cattle based on a mutual agreement, strengthen each other, profitable, respect each other, responsible, interdependence and fairness": - Government Regulation (PP) Number 9/2016: regarding incentive in the form of a tax allowance facility for business actors in infant food processing, fresh milk and cream milk processors industry and powder and sweetened condensed milk processors; - 4.
+Decree of Minister of Agriculture Number 13/2017: regarding livestock business partnerships, covering: types of business; business actors; pattern of business partnership; terms and conditions; guidance and monitoring; - 5.
+Decree of Minister of Agriculture No. 33/2018 regarding milk supply and distribution of Domestic Fresh Milk (DFM) partnerships guidance and monitoring.
+Supply refers to productivity, dairy cattle population and milk quality.